elie222/inbox-zero/README.md

 Follow the instructions [here](./packages/tinybird/README.md) to setup the `pipes` and `datasources`.

+Optional: If you want to store AI usage stats in Tinybird too, then do the same in `/packages/tinybird-ai-analytics`.

 ### Set up push notifications via Google PubSub to handle emails in real time

 Follow instructions [here](https://developers.google.com/gmail/api/guides/push).